acm-sigdoc-structured/articles/README.md

 Now, you can proceed to the next step by creating a copy of `initial_draft` named `myarticle2` and making any changes you need to it.
 When you are ready for technical review, follow the same steps as previously.

 After approval, you can merge the pull request and your tech reviewed article will appear in the `technical_review` branch.
-Repeat the process
+Repeat the process the remaining review steps.

-You can find a detailed breakdown in the following topics.
+You can find a detailed breakdown in the following topics:

 # Markdown workflow